Our mission at St Mary's is to share the life-changing love of Jesus, serving our whole community

 To read more about our Mission Partners, please click here.

-In addition to those ongoing partnerships, the church family also supported the following projects financially through our Gift Day in May:
+In addition to those ongoing partnerships, the church family also supported the following other projects financially through our Gift Day in May:

 Children & Families Outreach and Nurture